Baumistlustig/NMEA-2000-Battery-Power/README.md

 This is a project, which reads the voltage of a battery, and posts it to a NMEA 2000 BUS

-The project uses a ESP32 and a 65HVD230 Module for CAN BUS communication.
+The project uses a D1 Mini (ESP8266) and a MCP2515 Module for CAN BUS communication.
 If the voltage falls under a certain value, a relay will automatically disconnect the battery from the rest of the circuit to prevent drain.

+Additionally, it posts the voltage int o the N2k bus where it can be worked with by other devices.